-In addition to these locations with interconnectability to other transportation facilities, six of the Amtrak stations provide direct access to historic downtown business areas with stores, restaurants, wineries and lodging within walking distance.
-Clearly the expected improvements to Amtrak service will foster positive enhancement to livable communities.
+In addition to these locations with interconnect ability to other transportation facilities, six of the Amtrak stations provide direct access to historic downtown business areas with stores, restaurants, wineries and lodging within walking distance.
+The expected improvements to Amtrak service will foster positive enhancement to livable communities.